 In order to correctly reference material, you first need to identify the type of source: is it a book, a journal, or something else?

-This page describes the distinguishing characteristics of these different source types.
+This page describes the distinguishing characteristics of some of these different source types.

 Books are printed and bound documents on a particular topic or set of topics.
 Most books are written by either one person or a small group of people, but there are exceptions to this: edited books, conference proceedings, encyclopædias, and dictionaries.

 Edited books and anthologies are books containing writing by several different authors.
 Typically, each chapter is written by a different author, and the whole compilation is organised by a named editor.

 To identify edited books, look at the table of contents.
 In edited books each chapter or section has a different person's name.
 In the library catalogue an editor's name will be listed instead of an author.

 Conference proceedings are books that collect many different presentations and papers from an actual meeting, conference, or symposium.
 Like edited books, each chapter is written by a different author, and the whole compilation is organised by a named editor.

 Published conference proceedings look similar to edited books, but usually have the name of the meeting in the title (e.g. Proceedings of the IASTED International Conference on Information and Knowledge Sharing).